Gurjar: Origin

-Irawati Karve, an indologist and historian, believed that the Gurjars' position in society and the caste system generally varied from one linguistic area of India to another.
-In Maharashtra, Karve thought that they were probably absorbed by the Rajputs and Marathas but retained some of their distinct identity.
-She based her theories on analysis of clan names and tradition, noting that while most Rajputs claim their origins to lie in the mythological Chandravansh or Suryavansh dynasties, at least two of the communities in the region claimed instead to be descended from the Agnivansh.

 Medieval period

 Babur, in the context of revolt, wrote that Jats and Gujjars poured down from hills in vast numbers in order to carry off oxen and buffaloes and that they were guilty of the severest oppression in the country.

 Many Gurjars were converted to Islam at various times, dating back to Mahmud of Ghazni's raid in Gujarat in 1026.
 Gurjars of Awadh and Meerut date their conversion to Tamerlane, when he sacked Delhi and forcibly converted them.
 By 1525, when Babur invaded India, he saw that the Gurjars of northern Punjab were already Muslims.
 Until the 1700s, conversions continued under Aurangzeb, who converted the Gurjars of Himachal Pradesh by force.
 Pathans and Balochis drove Gurjar converts out of their land, forcing them into vagrancy.

 British rule

 In the 18th century, several Gurjar chieftains and small kings were in power.
-During the reign of Rohilla Nawab Najib-ul-Daula, Rao Dargahi Singh Bhati, the Gurjar chieftain of Dadri possessed 133 villages at a fixed revenue of Rs.
-29,000.
-A fort in Parikshitgarh in Meerut district, also known as Qila Parikishatgarh, is ascribed to a Gujar king Nain Singh Nagar.
-Morena, Samthar, Dholpur, Saharanpur and Roorkee were also some of the places ruled by Gurjar Kings.
+A fort in Parikshitgarh in Meerut district, also known as Qila Parikishatgarh, is ascribed to a Gurjar king Nain Singh Nagar.
+Morena, Samthar, Dholpur, Saharanpur and Roorkee were also some of the places ruled by Gurjar kings.
+Bhati Clan of Gurjars had significance influence in Bulandshahr joint magistracy.
+Rao Roshan Singh of Bhati clan was a landlord of wide area till 1812, other chiefs of this clan were, Shambu Singh, Ajit singh and Dargahi Singh Bhati.
+The Bhati Gurjars in this area had somewhat similar position as the Gurjar Rajas of Saharanpur area.

 In Delhi, the Metcalfe House was sacked by Gurjar villagers from whom the land had been taken to erect the building.
-The British records claim that the Gurjars carried out several robberies.
-Twenty Gurjars were reported to have been beheaded by Rao Tula Ram for committing dacoities in July 1857.
 In September 1857, the British were able to enlist the support of many Gurjars at Meerut.
-A British administrator, William Crooke, stated that Gurjars seriously impeded the operations of British forces before they captured Delhi.

-The colonial authors always used the code word "turbulent" for the castes who were generally hostile to British rule.
-They cited proverbs that appear to evaluate the caste in an unfavorable light.
-Reporter Meena Radhakrishna believes that the colonial authorities classified the Gurjars along with others as "criminal tribes" because of their active participation in the revolt of 1857 and also because they considered these tribes to be prone to criminality in the absence of legitimate means of livelihood.